carlnienaber-ship-it/spinalapp3/project.md

 - Displays a welcome message personalized with the user's first name.
 - Shows the user's logged-in email address.
 - Contains the master "Clock In" button.
 - **Behavior:** The "Clock In" button is disabled until the geofence check confirms the user is at an approved location.
+Admins can bypass this.

 ### 5.2.
 Opening Tasks Screen
 - Presents a mandatory checklist of tasks that must be completed to start the day.